 Enough.
 You get the picture.

-I just think it would serve you well to look at additional supplemental resources because there’s no one set path!
-Yes, taking a big course is one way to pass, but there are other ways also.
+But I just think it would serve you well to look at one of the many other available paths because there’s no one set path!
+Yes, taking a big course is one way to pass, but there are many other ways also.

 Bar examiners are already well aware of common prep materials, and the exam wouldn’t be an effective filtering process if anyone who took a course can pass.

 Self-study worked for me, and it’s worked for others, which is why I talk about it.
-Also, it’s not necessarily the tools you use (although some are preferable over others, no doubt), but the mentality of learning (expending mental effort, not just physical) vs. letting tools gather around you and letting articles wash over you like a warm shower.
+Also, it’s not necessarily the tools you use (although some are preferable over others, no doubt).
+It’s more about the mentality of learning—expending mental effort vs. letting tools gather around you and letting articles wash over you like a warm shower.

 Whatever you’ve been putting off is here, right now.
-Concentrate your effort in the next 3 months instead of spreading it over longer.
+Concentrate your effort in the time you have.
 Expect it to be difficult.
 Refusing to suffer now is going to be doubly more costly.
 You shall repent with time, money, and opportunities.

 If you don’t proactively and deliberately think about what’s possible, you get the default.
 Your life decides for you instead of you deciding your life.
 If life gave you lemons, you weren’t looking for the oranges.